andreadellacorte/andreadellacorte.github.io/_posts/2018-09-03-system-design.md

   - Performance (Response time, Scalability, CPU / IO / Network bound applications)
   - Confidentiality (Encryption)
 4. High level design
   - Evaluate use cases: what is the flow for each of them?
-Usually results in at minimum:
+  - This usually results in, at a minimum:
     - Application layer & responsibilities
     - Database layer & responsibilities
 5. Detailed design